joseasoler/tradergen/FEATURES.md

 * **[Vanilla Ideology Expanded - Dryads](https://steamcommunity.com/sharedfiles/filedetails/?id=2720631512):** The biomaterials specialization may have items created from gaubric.

+* **[Vanilla Trading Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2785616901):** TraderGen is fully compatible with this mod.
+The trade companies of the stock market in Vanilla Trading Expanded can use the new orbital trader names added by TraderGen.

 * **[Vanilla Weapons Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=1814383360):**

     * Bulk goods orbital traders and outlander settlements may have tools in stock.